 In August this year, Welsh Government (WG) published its National Development Framework[i] (NDF) for consultation (which is designed to complement and provide more spatial priorities for Planning Policy Wales PPW published in 2018[ii]).
 There is much to applaud – especially the emphasis on Transit Oriented Development (see Policy 1 - Sustainable Urban Growth) and the … Continue reading WG National Development Framework – some quick reflections…

 There has been quite a bit of debate this last week as regards the provision of toilets on the new tram-trains planned on the South Wales Metro for the services through Pontypridd to Cardiff.
 I thought I’d add to the conversation….
-First let’s look at some facts….
-Today, old pacer and other train stock operate … Continue reading Toilets on Tram-trains?
+(I have also added a note at the end on journey time and stats!) … Continue reading Toilets on Tram-trains?

 Cardiff Council have just announced a key component in their developing transport vision - A Cardiff Crossrail.
 This is part of a wider rapid transit network for the city (using Bus Rapid Transit and Tram-train) Figure 1 and which builds upon the improvements and leverages the capabilities, to be delivered as part of the next … Continue reading A Cardiff Crossrail…